ember-cli/ember-cli-update/README.md

 This is different from the existing `ember init` command.
 That command tries to reset your project back to a brand new project.
 It removes all your changes and additions.

 You will probably encounter merge conflicts, in which the default behavior is to let you resolve conflicts on your own.
-You can supply the `--resolve-conflicts` option to run your system's git merge tool if any conflicts are found.
+If any conflicts are found, you can run your system's git merge tool via `git mergetool`.

 This tool can also run codemods for you.
 The option `--run-codemods` will figure out what codemods apply to your current version of Ember.js, and download and run them for you.